What we aim to do

 But it was also a recognition that we could and should do more to reduce C02 emissions and mitigate against the negative impacts of climate change.

-Our Climate Change Action Plan 2020-25 translates that declaration into clear and measurable actions.
+We have created a Climate Change Action Plan 2020-25 (for Manchester City Council) which translates that declaration into clear and measurable actions.
 The challenging target is to reduce our direct carbon emissions by a further 50% by 2025.

 By March 2021 we were on course to meet that target with progress on a wide range of measures such as: